Attendance Policy & Procedures

-A student will not be counted absent for a documented appointment with a doctor, dentist or other health care professional if the student attends school at any time on the day of the appointment, and if the student satisfactorily completes the missed school work in a reasonable amount of time.
-The documentation must be in the form of a note from the health care professional and must be provided within 48 hours of the absence.
+A student will be counted as an excused absence for a documented appointment with a doctor, dentist or other health care professional if the student attends school at any time on the day of the appointment, and if the student satisfactorily completes the missed school work in a reasonable amount of time.
+The documentation must be in the form of a note from the health care professional and must be provided within 3 days of the absence.

 Upon return to school, a student absent for more than 5 consecutive days because of personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the student’s extended absence from school.